scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 ..
 TODO: Who else should be mentioned?

-The authors would like to thank the *University of São Paulo*, for the support during the development the current publication, and also thank all members of Projeto Jupiter and the RocketPy Team who contributed in the making of the RocketPy library.
+The authors would like to thank the *University of São Paulo*, for the support during the development the current publication, all members of Projeto Jupiter and the RocketPy Team who contributed in the making of the RocketPy library.

 References
 ==========